General Motors Plans Anti-Tesla Offensive With Projected Fleet Of EV Cars

 General Motors claims to have cracked the code for building cheaper electric vehicles than they currently offer.
 During the Barclay’s Investment conference, GM CEO Mary Barra said that their innovations in battery technology and other breakthroughs mean that they can build a more affordable electric car than their current Chevrolet Bolt EV, Forbes reports.

-According to Forbes, GM plans to launch a new EV platform in 2021 which will lay the foundation for the release of twenty new electric vehicles by 2023.
-They expect these vehicles to be versatile enough to carry nine different body styles in various sizes, and brands for the US market, China and beyond.
+According to Forbes, GM plans to launch a new EV platform in 2021 which will lay the foundation for the release of 20 new electric vehicles by 2023.
+They expect these vehicles to be versatile enough to carry nine different body styles in various sizes, and brands for the U.S. market, China, and beyond.

 But they aren’t just waiting on 2021 to release new electric vehicles.
 Barra told the conference that GM plans to continue to develop the Chevrolet Bolt platform and release three new EVs by 2020.
 Two of these vehicles will be crossovers and they will share features already offered in the Bolt EV.